 - Demonstrate knowledge of the disease processes of gynecological, stomach, liver pancreatic, colorectal, bladder, prostate and testicular cancers along with prevention, detection and treatment modalities of theses cancers and appropriate nursing interventions

 - Demonstrate knowledge and understanding of the fatigue associated with cancer, GI disturbances, the immune system and supportive measures for the body's protective mechanisms, nutritional support and interventions, and pain and pain management

 - Demonstrate knowledge and technical skills in basic physical assessment, history taking and documentation

 - Demonstrate knowledge and skills acquired throughout the theory courses to an oncological clinical setting

 Potential for specialization in several areas of Oncology nursing including inpatient care, outpatient care and clinics.

 Prior Learning Assessment and Recognition

-Students who have gained knowledge and skills through the work experience and have documented evidence may utilize the Prior Learning Assessment and Recognition process for credit for the placement course.
-Please contact plar [at] mohawkcollege.ca (PLAR) for further details.
+Students who have gained knowledge and skills through their work experience and have documented evidence may utilize the Prior Learning Assessment and Recognition process for credit for the clinical course.
+Please contact the plar [at] mohawkcollege.ca (PLAR office) for further details.